lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 ## HyperCube on factorizations

-// see the dist-sys-hypercube.md file
+// see the ch-dist-sys-hypercube.md file

+## System Architecture

+// see the ch-dist-sys-arch.md